denten-books/plain-text/0-intro.md

 activity.
 The metaphor shapes one system of conceptual relationships in terms of another.
 For example, the military image of "fortification defence" implies a conceptual system structuring the "defence of an argument."
-When defending the argument, a speaker subsequently may act in a way that resembles combat.
-A different metaphor would suggest a less combative mode of engagement between interlocutors [@lakoff_metaphors_1980, 3-14].
+When defending the argument, a speaker therefore may act in a way that resembles combat.
+A different metaphor could suggest a less combative mode of engagement between interlocutors [@lakoff_metaphors_1980, 3-14].

 The Russian formalists of the early twentieth century understood estrangement